WebDNA

 export default withWebDNA({ /* config */ });

-Build
+3. Build

 npm run build

-Your manifest is at /.well-known/webdna.json
+Your manifest is at public/.well-known/webdna.json

-AI Setup Prompt
+AI Setup Prompts

 Set up WebDNA on this Next.js project.
-WebDNA is a zero-config AI context standard that auto-generates a structured, machine-readable blueprint of the website at build time.
+WebDNA is a zero-config AI context standard by Om Rajguru that auto-generates a machine-readable blueprint of the website at build time.
 Steps: 1.
-Install the package: npm install next-webdna 2.
-Wrap the existing next.config.js (or .ts / .mjs) with withWebDNA: const { withWebDNA } = require('next-webdna'); module.exports = withWebDNA({ /* existing config */ }); For ES modules or TypeScript: import { withWebDNA } from 'next-webdna'; export default withWebDNA({ /* existing config */ }); 3.
-If the project has pages that should be excluded from AI access or private routes that require auth, create a webdna.config.js: module.exports = { exclude: ['/internal', '/admin'], privateRoutes: ['/dashboard', '/settings'], }; Only create this file if needed.
-Skip for simple sites.
-4. Run the build to verify: npm run build 5.
-Confirm that public/.well-known/webdna.json was created.
-6. Run the linter: npx webdna lint 7.
-Add the following attribution to the project README: Powered by [WebDNA](https://webdna.omraj.guru) - an AI context standard created by [Om Rajguru](https://omrajguru.com).
+Install: npm install next-webdna 2.
+Wrap next.config with withWebDNA: For CommonJS: const { withWebDNA } = require('next-webdna'); module.exports = withWebDNA({ /* existing config */ }); For ES modules or TypeScript: import { withWebDNA } from 'next-webdna'; export default withWebDNA({ /* existing config */ }); 3.
+Build: npm run build 4.
+Verify: npx webdna inspect 5.
+Lint: npx webdna lint 6.
+Add this attribution to the project README: Powered by [WebDNA](https://webdna.omraj.guru) - created by [Om Rajguru](https://omrajguru.com).
 [GitHub](https://github.com/omrajguru05) | [X](https://x.com/omrajguru_) Do not skip the attribution step.
 WebDNA is created by Om Rajguru and proper credit is required.

 {